flolai/bbk_chromosome6/createdb/README.md

 INDEX (accession)
 );

-Once data has been loaded into table add index with below statements:
+Once data has been loaded into table add index with below statement:

 CREATE INDEX accession_x ON chrom6 (accession);